 Thanks to our sponsors and partners!

 The exterior of the MARY A. WHALEN is being restored in large part with labor from the painters' union District Council 9 which is using the ship as a training site.
-We give them a site, they give us labor, and we partner in training union labor.
-The paint is thanks to a generous donation by International Paint.
+Local 806 paints steel; the Commercial Painters painted the galley; the Metal Polishing Division strip paint from bronze and Monel metal parts.
+PortSide provides projects; they give us labor; and we partner in training union labor.
+The exterior paint is thanks to a generous donation by International Paint.